 There are lots of tools and programming languages available for the BBC micro:bit.
 That's one of the things that makes it so great.
 At Bitty Software we favour two them in particular though.
-PXT is a web based tool from Microsoft and we think it's fantastic, especially if you're a beginner.
-If you've played with the Blocks editor at microbit.co.uk then you'll find PXT and Blocks very similar.
-Blocks has some limitations we don't like though and PXT does not suffer from them.
+MakeCode (previously known as PXT) is a web based tool from Microsoft and we think it's fantastic, especially if you're a beginner.

 We also like coding using C/C++ with the mbed Yotta tools.
-Programming in C/C++ is unarguably a more advanced task than using the graphical approach of PXT or Blocks but it's much more like how professional programmers do it and if it can be done at all, you can do it in C/C++ for sure.
+Programming in C/C++ is unarguably a more advanced task than using the graphical approach of MakeCode but it's much more like how professional programmers do it and if it can be done at all, you can do it in C/C++ for sure.

 So our advice is simple.
-If you're new to coding, start with PXT at https://pxt.microbit.org/ and when you feel you've mastered the key concepts, have a go at our C/C++ tutorials as well.
+If you're new to coding, start with MakeCode at https://makecode.microbit.org/ and when you feel you've mastered the key concepts, have a go at our C/C++ tutorials as well.

 So what do you need to do to get started?

 You don't need to do a single thing to get started with this awesome tool.
 All you need is a PC, tablet or phone which has a modern web browser on it.
 Go to https://makecode.microbit.org/ now and you'll see.

 If you're an old hand working with C/C++ and complicated set up procedures, using Yotta will be a breeze.
 If you're not then getting started can be a challenge.
 It's worth the initial pain though so don't let anything get in your way!

 You'll need a place for your project source code on your computer.
 Create a folder called something like "microbit", preferably right at the root of one of your drives, for example c:\microbit.
 You should download the microbit-samples code using 'git clone' into this folder and do all of your work in there.
 The next step takes about 'git' so read on.